19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 “non-residential property” means any land, building, flat or tenement other than any land, building, flat or tenement described in paragraph 2(a), (b) and (c);

-“qualifying Islamic financial arrangement”, in relation to non-residential property, means an arrangement that is entered into between a financial institution and a purchaser —
+“qualifying Islamic financial arrangement”, in relation to non-residential property, means an arrangement that is entered into between a provider of financing and a purchaser —

-(a) which is endorsed by anyShari’ahcouncil or body, or by any committee formed for the purpose of providing guidance on compliance withShari’ah law;
+(a) which is endorsed by anyShari’ahcouncil or body, or by any committee formed for the purpose of providing guidance on compliance withShari’ah law; and

-(b) which is provided by a financial institution that is permitted by the Monetary Authority of Singapore or any financial supervisory authority outside Singapore, as the case may be, to engage in the financial arrangement in question; and
+[S 567/2010 wef 01/10/2010]

+(b) Deleted by S 567/2010 wef 01/10/2010.

-(c) whereby the financial institution purchases the non-residential property from the seller with a view to selling the same to the purchaser and —
+(c) whereby the provider of financing purchases all or part of the beneficial interest in the non-residential property from the seller with a view to selling the same to the purchaser and —

-(i) the financial institution immediately sells the non-residential property to the purchaser (whether in consideration of a lump sum payment or instalment payments); or
+(i) the provider of financing immediately sells such beneficial interest in the non-residential property to the purchaser (whether in consideration of a lump sum payment or instalment payments); or

+[S 567/2010 wef 01/10/2010]

-(ii) the financial institution immediately leases the non-residential property to the purchaser with an option for the purchaser to purchase the same;
+(ii) the provider of financing immediately leases such beneficial interest in the non-residential property to the purchaser with an option for the purchaser to purchase the same;

+[S 567/2010 wef 01/10/2010]

+“special purpose vehicle” means a company whose business is to acquire the originator’s immovable properties in Singapore, lease them back to the originator and transfer such properties to the originator upon the maturity of the Islamic debt securities;

+[S 567/2010 wef 01/10/2010]

 “specified CPF scheme” means a scheme established under the Central Provident Fund Act (Cap.
 36) that —